redpesk-core/afb-app-manager/doc/application-framework.md

 Foreword
 --------

+This document describes application framework fundamentals.
+FCF (Fully Conform to Specification) implementation is still under development.
-This document describes what we intend to do.
-It may happen that our current implementation and the content of this document differ.
+It may happen that current implementation somehow diverges with specifications.

-In case of differences, it is assumed that this document is right and the implementation is wrong.

 Overview
 --------

-The application framework on top of the security framework provides the components to install and uninstall applications and to run it in a secured environment.
+The application framework on top of the security framework provides components to install and uninstall applications as well as to run them in a secured environment.

-The goal is to manage applications and to hide the details of the security framework to the applications.
+The goal of the framework is to manage applications and hide security details to applications.

-For the reasons explained in introduction, we did not used the application framework of Tizen as is but used an adaptation of it.
+For the reasons explained in introduction, it was choose not to reuse Tizen application framework directly, but to rework a new framework inspired from Tizen.

-The basis is kept identical: the applications are distributed in a digitally signed container that must match the specifications of widgets (web applications).
-This is described by the technical recomendations [widgets] and [widgets-digsig] of the W3 consortium.
+fundamentals remain identical: the applications are distributed in a digitally signed container that should match widget specifications normalized by the W3C.
+This is described by the technical recommendations [widgets] and [widgets-digsig] of the W3 consortium.

-This model allows the distribution of HTML, QML and binary applications.
+As today this model allows the distribution of HTML, QML and binary applications but it could be extended to any other class of applications.

-The management of signatures of the widget packages This basis is not meant as being rigid and it can be extended in the futur to include for example incremental delivery.
+The management of widget package signatures.
+Current model is only an initial step, it might be extended in the future to include new feature (ie: incremental delivery).

 Comparison to other frameworks